Radulov’s hat trick keys Stars’ big rally to beat Wild 6-3

 Roope Hintz, Joe Pavelski and Tyler Seguin also scored for Dallas, which didn’t get on the board until Radulov’s goal with 48 seconds left in the second period.

-”I thought that that effort by the Seguin line culminated with that dive for the top corner of the goal,” Stars coach Jim Montgomery said. ”The crowd got into the game, and the players just took over from there.

-”You go to the intermission and now you’re starting to think you’re down 3-nothing.
-Going down 3-1, you just scored a goal, it’s a big difference mentally.”

-Eric Staal, who celebrated his 35th birthday, had a power-play goal and an assist on Jason Zucker’s goal in the first period for Minnesota.
-Ryan Suter scored in the second for the Wild.
+Eric Staal, who celebrated his 35th birthday, had a power-play goal and an assist in the first period for Minnesota.
+Jason Zucker and Ryan Suter also scored for the Wild.

-”Going into the third period up two goals,” Suter said, ”you should be motivated and ready to step on them, finish off the game and do the right things.”

 Anton Khudobin made 11 saves for the Stars after relieving Ben Bishop to begin the second period.
 Bishop stopped eight of 10 shots he faced.